Lactoseandtolerance/smoking_cessation_ml/README.md

-Predicting Smoking Cessation Success Using Machine Learning: A Multi-Model Approach with Longitudinal Survey Data
+Predicting Smoking Cessation Success Using Machine Learning A Multi-Model Approach with Longitudinal Survey Data

 Authors: Ananda Downing, Angel Nivar
 Course: Data Mining
-Institution: Georgia State University
 Timeline: 8 weeks (October - December 2025)

-📋 Project Overview
+Project Overview
 Smoking remains a leading cause of preventable death worldwide.
 This project develops machine learning models to predict smoking cessation success one year after a quit attempt, using the TUS-CPS 2010-2011 Longitudinal Cohort – a nationally representative sample where baseline smokers were re-interviewed after one year to assess cessation outcomes.
 Research Question
 What individual characteristics, behavioral patterns, and quit strategies best predict successful smoking cessation one year after a quit attempt?